Spanish Prepositions - POR and PARA

 The words por and para are extraordinarily confusing in Spanish, because they have such similar meanings and such diverse usages.
 Don’t expect to master the uses of por and para after finishing this lesson.
 It will take much longer to get used to all the instances in which one rather than the other is used.

 In general, por and para both mean for or by.
-Just to show how tricky translating the word “for” in English can be, look at the following sentences and try to translate them in your mind.
+Just to show how tricky translating the word “for” in English can be, look at the following sentences and try to translate them into Spanish your mind:

 Is this what you got?